prenuptial in Thailand

 Family laws in Thailand

-International aspects prenuptial
+International aspects in a prenuptial

 When the prospective spouses with different nationalities enter into a marriage in Thailand the marriage has an international demension.
 With an international prenuptial is meant that the marriage contract is drafted based on the individual circumstances and possible future plans of husband and wife and with the legal consequences of the marriage under the laws of the different jurisdictions in mind.
+When a couple from different countries (Thai/ foreign) enter into marriage in Thailand they should, in addition to legal advice in Thailand, ask for a legal advice from a legal professional qualified to give legal advice on the financial consequences of marriage under the other jurisdiction involved.
+This is especially important when you have assets outside Thailand.

 Prenuptial related articles: